litexlang/litex-tutorial/Essentials/forall.md

 `$in` here is a build-in Proposition for Litex users, which means the literal meaning *in*.
 You can also use it here like `$in(x, R)` according to last chapter.
 So above lines claimed a obvious fact: for all `x` in `N_pos`, `x` in `R`.

-What should we write if we meet more complex situation like this fact: for all x, y in R, if x >0, y > 0, then x + y > 0.
+What should be like if we meet more complex situation like this fact: for all x, y in R, if x >0, y > 0, then x + y > 0.
 This fact includes additional restriction, which could be expressed by Litex like:

 ```litex
 forall x, y R: